ifding/ml-system-design/README.md

 1. Reliability: ML system fails, may not give an error, give garbage outputs
 2. Scalability: Ask questions about the scale of the system - how many users, how much content?
-3. Maintainability: data distribution might get change, how to re-train and update the model
+3. Maintainability: data distribution might get changed, how to re-train and update the model
 4. Adaptability: new data with added features, changes in business objectives, should be flexible

 ## Overview

-### Data Related Activites
+### Data Related Activities

-1. Data Explore - whats the dataset looks like?
+1. Data Explore - what the dataset looks like?
 2. Understand different features and their relationship with the target
   - Is the data balanced?
   - Is there a missing value (not an issue for tree-based models)
   - Is there an unexpected value for one/more data columns?
-How do you know if its a typo etc. and decide to ignore?
+How do you know if it's a typo etc. and decide to ignore it?
 3. Feature Importance - partial dependency plot, SHAP values
 4. ML Pipeline - Think of Data ingestion services/storage
-5. ML Pipeline - Feature Engineering : encoding categorical features, embedding generation etc.
+5. ML Pipeline - Feature Engineering : encoding categorical features, embedding generation, etc.
 6. ML Pipeline - Data split : train set, validation set, test set

 > Embeddings enable us to encode entities (e.g., words, docs, images, person) in a low-dimensional vector space in order to capture their semantic information.